 Every new year presents an opportunity for new plans and new goals.
 It’s a prime opportunity to jumpstart (or restart) your copywriting business.

-Personal resolutions are notoriously apt to fail, but you don’t have that luxury when it comes to your business goals.
+Personal resolutions are notoriously apt to fail, but you don’t have that luxury when it comes to your business resolutions.

 Here we go over tips for successful copywriting this year, including how to figure out what matters to you, structure your progress, and ensure you’re always making some forward movement.